CompuTec/computec-docs/docs/wms/user-guide/weight-scales/configuration-for-scales-for-handheld.md

     1. Open "Windows Features".

         ![Windows Features](./media/msmq.webp)
-2. Install the [MSMQ package](https://download.computec.one/software/wms/tools/msmq.arm.cab) on the handheld devices with WMS:
+2. Install the [MSMQ package](https://download.computec.one/software/wms/tools/msmq.arm.cab) on the handheld devices with CompuTec WMS:

     1. Connect the handheld scanner to the PC.
     2. Copy the MSMQ package to the application location along with the CompuTec WMS application.
     3. Install the package on the handheld device.
 3. For detailed guidance on integrating Weight Scales with the handheld devices, refer to the relevant [documentation](/docs/pdc/administrator-guide/weight-scales-integration/overview).
-4. For detailed guidance on integrating WMS with the handheld devices, refer to the relevant [documentation](../../administrator-guide/installation/computec-gateway-service/computec-gateway-service-installation.md).
+4. For detailed guidance on integrating CompuTec WMS with the handheld devices, refer to the relevant [documentation](../../administrator-guide/installation/computec-gateway-service/computec-gateway-service-installation.md).

 ---